For Better Content Marketing, Map Your Obsessions

 - Gather your team in one place.

-- Using the brand side of your paper, spend 15 minutes brainstorming the things your brand finds interesting and wants to talk/write that also support its positioning.
+- Using the brand side of your paper, spend 15 to 30 minutes brainstorming the things your business finds interesting and wants to talk/write that also support its positioning.
 Record everything you think of.
 Get as granular with your ideas as you’d like.
+You can glean a lot from the details.

 - Turn your paper to the side labeled audience.
-Spend another 15 minutes brainstorming the topics, things, and ideas your target audience cares about and finds useful or interesting.
-It may be helpful to think about your audience’s challenges, pain points, and goals.
+Spend another 15 to 30 minutes brainstorming the topics, things, and ideas your target audience cares about and finds useful or interesting.
+If you have qualitative or quantitative data on your audience, that’s ideal.
+Use it to inform your brainstorm.
+If you don’t have data, recall what you know anecdotally about your audience.
+It may be helpful to think about their challenges, pain points, and goals.
 Record everything you think of.
-Get as granular with your ideas as you’d like.
+Be as detailed with your ideas as you can.
+Nothing is too specific.